opentracing/opentracing.io/integration.md

 Please refer to the README files in the respective per-platform repositories for usage examples.

-PHP, iOS, and Ruby are next on our list, though community contributions are welcome for other languages at any time.
+Community contributions are welcome for other languages at any time.

 <div id="v1rc"></div>